lemandog/SimpleTimerApp/README.md

 # SimpleTimerApp
-Java with Swing UI, multithread as of current update:
+Java with Swing UI, multithread;

+as of current update: